cfjedimaster/brackets-csslint/README.md

 Issues/Updates
 =====
+[10/8/2013] Two things.
+One - sometimes CSSLint returned a "document" level warning.
+Brackets Lint API doesn't support this, so for now, we skip it.

+Two - SCSS support is in, but I'm fairly certain it isn't working right.
+I'll probably remove it.

+Third - updated CSSLint to latest.

 [10/8/2013] Small mod to fix a loading issue with linting (temp)

 [9/23/2013] New linting API used for Sprint 31.